What is Online Sexual Abuse

 Source: From the United States National Center for Missing and Exploited Children

 How are Filipino Children Abused and Exploited Online?

-The National Study on Online Sexual Abuse and Exploitation of Children found that in many cases, poverty was the primary motivation for children and families to get into this situation.
+The National Study on Online Sexual Abuse and Exploitation of Children in the Philippines found that in many cases, poverty was the primary motivation for children and families to get into this situation.
 Older children are promised education or money by foreigners who want their sexual pictures or videos.
 Younger children are lured into perpetrators’ homes with candies and chocolates.

 Those who are usually from foreign countries